jessegyger/gscripter/README.md

 - **Ace Editor**: For providing a powerful editing foundation.
 - **xAI, Anthropic, OpenAI, Google**: For their AI models that inspire this tool.
-- **Contributors**: Thanks to all who test, report bugs, and improve gScripter!
+- **Contributors**: Thanks to all who test, report bugs, and improve gscripter!